Functional-Genomics-Lab/Applied-Genomics/docs/week_05/assignment_05.md

 Finish the [scRNA-Seq Tutorial](scrnaseq) and submit the plot you find most interesting with a quick explanation of what the plot is showing and why it's significant.

+Drop your ideas for your final project in Teams!
+Please have something to discuss by Tuesday.